A CIO’s Guide to IT Outsourcing: Making the Right Decision

 There are some upsides to outsourcing IT services, including:

-- Cost-effectiveness.
+- Cost reduction.
 Because IT services providers usually have a more advanced infrastructure and more experienced staff, you will be able to get the tasks done for less.
-For example, a small business in The United Kingdom can outsource their entire IT department to a Ukrainian IT services vendor like Intersog for 1/4 of the cost that it would take to run an internal team.
+For example, a small business in The United Kingdom can outsource their entire IT department to a Ukrainian software development company like Intersog UA for 1/4 of the cost than it would take to run an internal team.

 - Lower risk.
 Outsourcing to a technology services provider means that you have a team of highly skilled and experienced professionals who can handle complex projects.